gatk-workflows/gatk4-basic-variant-validation/README.md

 ### Outputs

-- A validation report in text format
+- A validation report in text format containing the stdout